replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 Specifies the release name to be used when installing this instance of the Helm chart.
 Defaults to the chart name.

 The release name must be unique across all charts deployed in the namespace.
 Specifying a unique release name allows you to deploy multiple instances of the same Helm chart.

 Must be a valid Helm release name that matches regex `^[a-z0-9]([-a-z0-9]*[a-z0-9])?(\\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*$` and is no longer than 53 characters.

 ## helmVersion

 Identifies the Helm Version used to render the chart.
-Acceptable values are `v2` or `v3`. `v3` is the default when no value is specified.
+Acceptable values are `v2` or `v3`. **Default:** `v3` when no value is specified.

 :::note
 <VersionLimitation/>